What Is a Window?

 Fixed windows as the name suggest these types of windows are fixed to the wall.
 It cannot be closed or open.
 Also, it can be easily transmitted light into the house with fully glazed shutters.

 The shutters of windows are fixed with the frame of the window.
 It is also known as a picture window.
 Because it can provide only outside of the view of nature.
-It is cheap as compared to other types of windows.
+It is cheap as compared to other windows types.

 2. Sliding Windows